Sereg20/Task_Center/SCC_config/4 Add certificates/README.md

 5. Download the certificate to your local computer by clicking **Download certificate in DER format** button

-As a result, System Certificate is created and downloaded to your local computer
+As a result, System Certificate has been created and downloaded to your local computer

 ### Step 2: Create CA certificate